-- Temporary electrical or other power supply

-- Wastewater management and treatment

-- Solid waste management

-- Water withdrawals - Management of excavation material, including stockpiles - Construction worksites, storage areas and staging areas - Handling and storage of petroleum products and hazardous materials - Handling, storage and use of explosives (if required) - Personnel, material, liquids, fuel and equipment resupply - Vehicle movements and frequency during construction - Aircraft use and frequency during construction - The types, numbers, locations and frequency of use of all equipment associated with the development.
+- Temporary electrical or other power supply - Wastewater management and treatment - Solid and other waste management, including incineration - Water withdrawals - Management of excavation material, including stockpiles - Construction worksites, storage areas and staging areas - Maintenance activities - Handling and storage of petroleum products and hazardous materials - Handling, storage and use of explosives (if required) - Personnel, material, liquids, fuel and equipment resupply - Vehicle movements and frequency during construction - Aircraft use and frequency during construction - The types, numbers, locations and frequency of use of all equipment associated with the development.
 For large mobile equipment include information on exerted ground pressures, and techniques used to reduce these ground pressures.
 Include a discussion of the seasonal use of all equipment.